Who did Kanye West almost interrupt at February's Grammy awards when crashing the stage and then thinking better of it?

 'Miss Information'

-"Talk about awkward," described one Twitter user who "couldn't help" but find the gaffe "hilarious".
+Shock and disbelief erupted online following the incident."Talk about awkward," described one Twitter user who "couldn't help" but find the gaffe "hilarious".

 Another user, Mark Critch from Canada, said: "And the winner is - Miss Information."